PulkitBindal/GIT_LINEAR_SEARCH_SIMULATOR/README.md

 <h5> Target Audience : </h5>

-All the under gradate students of computer related streams from varous engg. colleges and universities.
+All the under graduate students of computer related streams from varous engineering colleges and universities.

 <h5> Course Alignment : </h5>

-students have learning objective to write above python programs with the learning activity of having these executable program and assessment will be done based on program's output.
+Students have learning objective to write above python programs with the learning activity of having these executable program and assessment will be done based on program's output.

 <h5> Universities Mapped : </h5>